Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 ARTICLE 7: PROTEST

 A protest will be considered for any league game where there was an alleged misapplication of a playing rule.
 Within two (2) business days, the coach must submit in writing to his/her athletic director, the date, time, place, opponent, name of the official, the rule under which the protest is made, and the conditions and essential facts involved in the protest.
 The athletic director will present this to his/her principal.
 If the principal deems the protest to be valid, the principal will notify the principal of the school on which the protest was filed.
 The protest signed by the principal and the athletic director and a fee of $25.00 must be submitted to the Office of Catholic Schools within 4 business days of the game in question.
-A non-partisan committee appointed by the superintendent will review the protest and a decision will be communicated to both principals within five business days of receiving the protest.
+A non-communicated to both principals within five business days of receiving the protest.

 ARTICLE 8: INVITATIONAL TOURNAMENTS